dandaman/whealbiCode/RRHS_network/README.md

 ## Workflow
 ### 1. SNP filtering and export as multiple alignments using IUPAC ambiguity and RRHS for heterozygous sites
+A summary of the overall SNP filtering process is also provided as [LibreOffice calc sheet](SNP_stats.ods).
 ## Input:
 1. Unimputed variant calls in VCF split by chromosome (e.g. `full_vcfs/chr1A.minocc10.maf1pc.vcf`)
 2. [Genotype Metadata](Whealbi_500samples_table.xlsx)